2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v22/_brc00.00.md

 1. ⚠️ Minimum DNN ☢️ now v10.00.00; .net 4.8 (from 4.7.2)
 1. ⚠️ Minimum Oqtane ☢️ now v10.02.00 but we recommend the latest version of Oqtane If you did, you can use the new `IEntityField` interface instead, which is very similar to the old `IField` interface.
+1. 🛑 We dropped a very old object `_2sxcEditInformation` which was on some JSON when serializing entities in edit mode
+    This was deprecated in v9, but there may still be some JS around relying on this.
+    If you run into issues, please contact us so we can help.
 1. ⬇️ a vCard API extension was removed.
 We believe it has never been used since v20 where the folders changed, so we don't think this will affect anyone.
 1. ⬇️ The interface `IContentTypeAttribute` was renamed to `IContentTypeField`.
     This is an internal API but was used once in `Radmin`, so for compatibility we're keeping the old interface for a while but will update the extension.